DavesCodeMusings/raspberry-cobbler/docs/phase5.md

     18  /sbin/fsck.fat -a /dev/mmcblk0p1
     19  /bin/mount -t vfat /dev/mmcblk0p1 /boot
     20
-    21  # Bring up loopback interface
+    21  # Bring up network interfaces
-    22  /sbin/ifup lo
+    22  /sbin/ifup -a
 ```

-> We want to configure hotplug early on in the boot process so as not to risk missing any hardware change events.
+> We want to configure hotplug early on in the boot process, so as not to risk missing any hardware change events.
 File system checks can take a bit of time, so definitely before any _fsck_ commands.
+But we're writing to a file under _/proc_, so after that pseudo file system's mounted.

 ### Restarting to test
 Reboot the Pi one more time just to make sure everything comes up as expected.